In Community Forensic

 Mental Health

 Incarceration itself can have lasting psychological effects.
-While not formally recognized in the DSM-5, terms such as post-incarceration syndrome (PICS) and post-traumatic prison disorder (PTPD) are commonly used to describe these experiences.
+While not formally recognized in the DSM-5 as a diagnosis, post-incarceration syndrome (PICS) and post-traumatic prison disorder (PTPD) are commonly used to describe these experiences.

-These concepts differ from PTSD in that they reflect the cumulative impact of confinement and institutional living rather than a single traumatic event.
-Individuals you work with may present with hypervigilance, emotional suppression, difficulty with decision-making, or challenges adjusting to less structured environments.
+PICS or PTPD is different from PTSD because they focus on the cumulative impact of confinement and institutional living instead of a single traumatic event.
+Individuals you work with may present with:

 Using this language helps you understand these behaviors as adaptations to a controlled environment rather than simply symptoms of disorder.
 This perspective supports more accurate assessment, reduces mislabeling, and improves engagement during reentry.